JamesTiberiusKirk/InfoSecLab1/README.md

 3. Copies the contents of virus to the found file

 ## General TODO
+- Make sure there is no deadlock
+    - There are no more files left to infect

 ## TODO (Dumitru)
 - Write some code to find the file type